falcucci/github-board-refined/README.md

     npm start

 Any time you edit a file, [web-ext][web-ext] will reload the extension in Firefox.
-To see the popup, click the watermelon icon from the browser bar.
+To see the popup, click the purple icon from the browser bar.
 Here is what it looks like:

 [react]: https://facebook.github.io/react/